gb2412/freddie-cli/README.md

 ### [`train`](train/)
 Train and save custom models on the sampled training set.

-The repo contains training scripts for sparse GAM, Random Forest, and XGBoost.
+The repo contains training scripts for sparse GAM and Random Forest classifiers.
 Custom training scripts can be created in the following steps:
 1. Define the model name and parameters in the configurations [file](config.py)
-2. Create a script in the [train](train/) as `<model_name>.py`.
+2. Create a script in the [train](train/) folder as `<model_name>.py`.
 Use the same name as in the configuration.
 3. The script should import the training set, fit the model, and save it.
-Use the existing scripts as templates.
+You can use the existing scripts as templates.

 | Option         | Short | Description              |
 | -------------- | ----- | ------------------------ |